zhaoyan42/rpi-minecraft-pe-server/README.md

 ## Issues ##

 If you have any problems with or questions about this Docker image, please contact us through a [GitLab issue](https://gitlab.com/ixilon/nukkit-docker/issues).

-## Contributing ##

-You are invited to contribute new features, fixes, or updates, large or small; we are always thrilled to receive pull requests, and do our best to process them as fast as we can.

-Before you start to code, we recommend discussing your plans through a [GitLab issue](https://gitlab.com/ixilon/nukkit-docker/issues), especially for more ambitious contributions.
-This gives other contributors a chance to point you in the right direction, give you feedback on your design, and help you find out if someone else is working on the same thing.